MatchAPI/MatchAPI-Schema/README.md

-# Introduction to MatchAPI standard
+# Introduction to MatchAPI schema

-MatchAPI is a unified, machine-readable format designed to describe financial APIs for both FIX and non FIX protocols.
-It consolidates message definitions, data types, and business semantics, making it easier to integrate with modern API documentation tools, development pipelines, and testing systems.
+MatchAPI is an open, unified, machine-readable standard designed to describe financial APIs for both FIX and non-FIX protocols.
+It is published under the Apache 2.0 License and currently supports JSON, JSON5, and YAML formats, with XML support coming soon.
+Its schema design consolidates message definitions, data types, and business semantics – making it ideal for integration with modern API documentation tools, development pipelines, and testing systems.

 :currency_exchange: **_In essence, MatchAPI acts as a bridge between the traditional financial messaging world and the modern API ecosystems._** :currency_exchange:

-MatchAPI was created to provide a consistent, open format for exchanging, validating, and testing APIs, enabling seamless interaction between legacy systems and modern architectures without dependence on proprietary tools or schemas.
+MatchAPI was developed in collaboration with major financial institutions to provide a technology-neutral format for exchanging, validating, and testing APIs, enabling seamless interaction between legacy systems and modern architectures.

 **Key Advantages:**

-:white_check_mark: **Open & Portable** – Easy to integrate with in-house systems and open-source tools.
+- **Open & Portable** – Easy to integrate with in-house systems and open-source tools.

-:white_check_mark: **Cross-Protocol** – Supports FIX, FIXML, SBE, REST, and more.
+- **Cross-Protocol** – Supports FIX, FIXML, SBE, REST, and more.

-:white_check_mark: **Future-Proof** – Designed for automation, AI-assisted analysis, and seamless DevOps integration.
+- **Future-Proof** – Designed for automation, AI-assisted analysis, and seamless DevOps integration.

 This repository contains the official MatchAPI JSON Schema standard and documentation.